EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/clue.md

 !!! danger "Important Clue"
     Sometime during the evening, a crewman will enter and ask Callum or Chickadee if they want their chest in their quarters or storage.

-    Neither of them knows what he's talking about, so the crewman tells them it must be someone else's, that he'll put it in storage, and leaves.
+    Neither of them knows what he's talking about, so the crewman tells them it must be someone else's, that he'll put it below the deck, and leaves.

 During their conversation, Tom tells Pasha that he wants him to rejoin his crew.
 He's lost a good fisherman and sailor and regrets letting Pasha go.
 His catch hasn't been the same, and he's losing money, which is why he's taking on passengers on his vessel.
+He'll tell him that he'll make Pasha half owner of the ship if he'll just come along again and help out.

 Tom tells them to meet at his ship, *The Beacon,* in the morning.